-All such payments shall be made annually in arrear (a year for the purpose of this Rule 6.9 runs from the time immediately following the end of one Annual Conference to the end of the next Annual Conference).
+All such payments shall be made annually in arrear (a year for the purpose of this Rule 6.9 runs from the time immediately following the end of one Annual Conference to the end of the next Annual Conference), with the exception of the Full-Tme B Division Role.
 Payment of all honoraria will be made at the Annual Conference marking the end of the relevant year and, in the event that the relevant individual has served in the office giving rise to the entitlement to an honorarium for part only of the year in question, the amount payable will be reduced proportionately to reflect the part of the year served.